antick/mint-react/README.md

 `git clone https://github.com/antick/mint-react.git`.

-Run `npm install` to install all the dependencies.
+Run `npm i` to install all the dependencies.

 Run `npm watch:css` and `npm start` to watch the files and start the server.